Fast convergence rates for dose-response estimation: Doubly-robust estimators

-Adding and subtracting $\Pb\{\muhat(t, X)\}$ and applying Cauchy-Schwarz yield the result. \end{proof} The result from Lemma \ref{lemma:rhat} shows that $|\rhat(t)|$ can be bounded by the product of the $L_2$ errors in estimating $w(a, x)$ and $\mu(a, x)$ plus a centered sample average, which would generally be of the smaller order $O_\Pb(n^{-1/2})$ if, for instance, the second moment of $\muhat(t, X)$ (conditional on $Z_1^n$) is bounded.
+Adding and subtracting $\Pb\{\muhat(t, X)\}$ and applying the Cauchy-Schwarz inequality yield the result. \end{proof} The result from Lemma \ref{lemma:rhat} shows that $|\rhat(t)|$ can be bounded by the product of the $L_2$ errors in estimating $w(a, x)$ and $\mu(a, x)$ (yielding rate double robustness) plus a centered sample average, which would generally be of the smaller order $O_\Pb(n^{-1/2})$ if, for instance, the second moment of $\muhat(t, X)$ (conditional on $Z_1^n$) is bounded.
 In this respect, this term is effectively asymptotically negligible in nonparametric models where the rate of convergence is of slower order than $n^{-1/2}$.
-Thus, the conditional bias of $\widehat\varphi(Z)$ is driven by the product of the errors incurred in estimating the nuisance functions; this product structure of the bias is important when the nuisance functions are estimated at different rates.

 Standard results are generally calculated for $L_2(d\Pb(a, x))$ errors defined by the joint distribution of $(A, X)$, for example